Indianapolis Colts: Jim Mora years (1998–2001)

-Tony Dungy years (2002-2008)
+Tony Dungy years (2002–2008)

-Head coach Jim Mora was fired at the end of the season and was replaced by former Tampa Bay Buccaneers head coach Tony Dungy.
-Dungy and the team quickly changed the atmosphere of the organization and returned to the playoffs in 2002 with a 10–6 record.
+Mora was fired at the end of the season and was replaced by former Tampa Bay Buccaneers head coach Tony Dungy.
+Dungy and the team quickly changed the atmosphere of the organization and returned to the playoffs in 2002 with a 10–6 record, only for them to get shut out in the 2002 Wild Card Round to the New York Jets.
 The Colts also returned to the playoffs in 2003 and 2004 with 12–4 records and AFC South championships.
 The Colts lost to the New England Patriots and Tom Brady in the 2003 AFC Championship Game and in the 2004 divisional playoffs, thereby beginning a rivalry between the two teams, and between Manning and Brady.
-Following two consecutive playoff losses to the Patriots, the Colts began the 2005 season with a 13–0 record, including a regular season victory over the Patriots, the first in the Manning era.
-During the season Manning and Marvin Harrison broke the NFL record for touchdowns by a quarterback and receiver tandem.
-Indianapolis finished the 2005 season with a 14–2 record, the best record in the league that year and the best in a 16 games season for the franchise, but lost to the Pittsburgh Steelers in the divisional round, a disappointing end to the season.
+After two consecutive playoff losses to the Patriots, the Colts began the 2005 season with a 13–0 record, including a regular season victory over the Patriots, the first in the Manning era.
+During the season, Manning and Marvin Harrison broke the NFL record for touchdowns by a quarterback and receiver tandem.
+Indianapolis finished the 2005 season with a 14–2 record, the best record in the league that year and the best in a 16 games season for the franchise, but lost to the Pittsburgh Steelers in the divisional round.